celsiusnarhwal/fa-proxy/README.md

 url = "https://fa.celsiusnarhwal.dev/simple"
 ```

-Then set the `UV_INDEX_FONTAWESOME_PASSWORD` environment variable to your Font Awesome Pro package token (there's no
+Then set the `UV_INDEX_FONTAWESOME_PASSWORD` environment variable to your Font Awesome package token (there's no
 need to set a username):

 ```shell